osstech-jp/mailman/src/mailman/docs/architecture.rst

 Messages move around inside the Mailman system by way of *queue* directories managed by the *switchboard*.
 For example, when a message is first received by Mailman, it is moved to the *in* (for "incoming") queue.
-During the processing of this message, it -- or copies of it -- may be moved to other queues such as the *out* queue (for outgoing email), the *archive* queue (for sending to the archivers), the *digest* queue (for composing digests), etc.
+During the processing of this message, it -or copies of it- may be moved to other queues such as the *out* queue (for outgoing email), the *archive* queue (for sending to the archivers), the *digest* queue (for composing digests), etc.

 A message in a queue is represented by a single file, a ``.pck`` file.
 This file contains two objects, serialized as `Python pickles`_.
 The first object